 Elgin Community College has partnered with Industry Consortium for Advanced Technical Training (ICATT), the leading apprenticeship program provider in the Midwest, to offer an industrial maintenance apprenticeship program to companies in Community College District 509 starting this fall.

 Apprentices will commit to a three-year program that includes training and education both inside the classroom and on the job.
 Students work full-time for their employer while earning an Associate of Applied Science (AAS) in integrated systems/maintenance technology (IST) from ECC.
-Tuition and the employee’s salary is covered by the employer.
+The employer covers tuition and the employee’s salary.
 After graduating from ECC, the employee agrees to continue working for the employer for at least two years at a market rate salary.
-The program provides students with the knowledge, skills and education they need for a well-paying career that has the opportunity for upward mobility within the company—without any college debt.
+The program provides students with the knowledge, skills, and education they need for a well-paying career that has the opportunity for upward mobility within the company—without any college debt.